-For a small Common Room, the SJCR hosts a wide range of events Starting with a 10-day Induction Week with entertainment and activities every evening.
-Our main events of the year include Bailey Ball, John’s Day and a ‘mega- formal’ at least once every term!
-This past year we’ve also run smaller events including an evening celebrating Chinese New Year and film nights – both including food and drink provided by the SJCR.
+The SJCR hosts a wide range of events, starting with a 10-day Freshers’ Week with entertainment and activities every evening.
+Our main events of the year include Bailey Ball, John’s Day and Summer Ball.
+We also run smaller events throughout the year, as well as a full events programme after exams in the summer.

 The SJCR is run by students for students.
 The best way to get involved is by coming to our regular SJCR meetings or contacting a member of the exec.

 If you have any great ideas (or are unhappy with the way things are being run) then you can question the student officers, run for a position yourself or propose a new idea in the form of a motion.